Eugenie Clark

 Eugenie Clark (May 4, 1922 – February 25, 2015), popularly known as The Shark Lady, was an American ichthyologist known for both her research on shark behavior and her study of fish in the order Tetraodontiformes.
 Clark was a pioneer in the field of scuba diving for research purposes.
 In addition to being regarded as an authority in marine biology, Clark was popularly recognized and used her fame to promote marine conservation.

 Early life and education

 Eugenie Clark was born and raised in New York City.
 Her father, Charles Clark, died when Eugenie was almost two years old, and her mother, Yumico Motomi, later married Japanese restaurant owner Masatomo Nobu.

 Clark attended elementary school in Woodside, Queens, and graduated from Bryant High School in Queens, New York.
 She was the only student of Japanese descent in her schools.

 From an early age, Clark was passionate about marine science, with many of her school reports covering topics in marine biology.
-An initial visit to the New York Aquarium at Battery Park inspired Clark to return to the aquarium every Saturday thereafter, fascinated by marine animals.
+An initial visit to the New York Aquarium inspired Clark to return to the aquarium every Saturday thereafter, fascinated by marine animals.
 The work of naturalist William Beebe further inspired Clark to become an oceanographer.